 Want to break up the dreary days of winter?
 Are your kids climbing the walls with boredom?
-You may be looking for cold-weather activities you can enjoy with your children that deliver lots of fun for little cash.
-And the February long weekend will be here before you know it.
+You may be looking for cold-weather activities you can enjoy that deliver lots of fun.
+And because of possible pandemic-related closures and capacity limits, outdoor or at-home activities may be your only options.
+Luckily, the February long weekend will be here before you know it.
 During this time, many Canadians will take a much-needed rest from work to reconnect with their loved ones.

-"Family Day is a great opportunity for the whole family to beat the February blahs," says Caroline Fernandez, the founder of parentclub.ca, a website dedicated to sharing fun and inexpensive things families can do together.
+"Family Day is a great opportunity for the whole family to beat the February blahs."
+So says Caroline Fernandez, the founder of parentclub.ca, dedicated to sharing fun and inexpensive family activities.

-Here are some ideas for thrifty fun that will keep your kids entertained on Family Day - and throughout winter:
+Whenever you celebrate, here are 6 ideas that will keep your kids entertained on Family Day - and throughout winter:

 1. Enjoy backyard winter games

 Is there a future winter athlete in your family?
-Calgary mom of two , Angela Smith, says having your own backyard winter games can teach kids the value of sportsmanship and team spirit.
+Calgary mom of two, Angela Smith, says having your own backyard winter games can teach kids the value of team spirit.
 "Everything else is a little imagination and a whole lot of enthusiasm," says Smith.

 2. Go snow painting with the kids

-3. Play tourist in your own town or city
+3. Play outdoor tourist in your own town or city

 4. Create a family portrait

 Celebrate your child's inner artist and your growing family with a new tradition.
-Linda Walker, a Winnipeg mother of four, says a child-drawn portrait of the family may not be the most flattering, but it's pretty darned cute.
+Linda Walker, a Winnipeg mother of four, says a child-drawn family portrait may not be the most flattering, but it's cute.
 Frame the family portrait and hang it for all to see, adding a new one each year.
 "Over the years, our portrait wall has become a beautiful memory of our family," says Walker.
 "Copies of the portrait also make great gifts for aunts, uncles and grandparents."

 5. Host an indoor beach party

 When the wind is howling outside, keep the little ones entertained with an indoor beach party.
-Decorate your living room or family room with photos, seashells, a beach umbrella and a poster-board sun.
+Decorate your living or family room with photos, seashells, a beach umbrella and a poster-board sun.
 Turn up the surf tunes and enjoy a hula hoop competition, the limbo or balloon beach volleyball.
 And while you're at it, sip on fruit smoothies with little umbrellas.
+Don’t forget to put on your beach wear!

 6. Build a blanket fort